 A lot of people have seen or heard that you can re-grow pineapples, and I am currently in the process of doing so (I will let you know how it goes!).
 To re-grow pineapple, I followed these steps.

-*Note: You can also re-grow many other fruits, since they have seeds that can be easily sprouted and turned into a plant.
-For example, I have used this method to re-grow tomato plants from tomato seeds, and mango plants from mango seed.
+*Note: You can also re-grow many other fruits since they have seeds that can be easily sprouted and turned into a plant.
+For example, I have used this method to re-grow tomato plants from tomato seeds, and mango plants from the mango seed.